Joanna Newsom: 2021–present

+On May 27, 2026, Nevada City, California declared the day to be "Joanna Newsom Day."

 Musical style and influences

 Newsom's musical style has been labelled as progressive folk, chamber folk, indie folk and baroque pop.
 Newsom's early work was strongly influenced by polyrhythms.
 After Ys, Newsom said she had lost interest in polyrhythms.
 They "stopped being fascinating to me and started feeling wanky."
 The press has sometimes labeled her as one of the most prominent members of the freak folk movement.
 Newsom, however, claims no ties to any particular music scene.
 Her song-writing and vocal performance style has incorporated elements of Appalachian music and its shaped-note notation.
 In 2006, she said her major influence was the avant-garde prog rock band Henry Cow.
+She has named Roy Harper's Stormcock as her favorite album, calling it "a perfect sparkling jewel of a record."

-Newsom is a soprano, and has expressed disappointment at comments that her singing is "childlike", preferring to call her performance style "untrainable".
+Newsom is a soprano, and has expressed disappointment at comments that her singing is "childlike," preferring to call her performance style "untrainable."
 Critics noticed a change in Newsom's voice on her album Have One on Me, which was the result of her developing vocal cord nodules in 2009, leading to her being unable to speak or sing for two months.
 The recovery from the nodules and further "vocal modifications" changed her voice.

 She has cited Vladimir Nabokov and Ernest Hemingway as influences on her lyrics.

 Personal life

 From 2004 to 2007, Newsom dated fellow musician Bill Callahan.
 He provided guest vocals on her song "Only Skin" from her second studio album Ys.

 She met comedian Andy Samberg in 2006 at one of her concerts.
 They married on September 21, 2013, in Big Sur, California.
 In March 2014, Newsom and Samberg purchased the estate Moorcrest in Beachwood Canyon, Los Angeles, which had been owned in the 1920s by the parents of actress Mary Astor, and prior to that was rented by Charlie Chaplin.
-They also own a home in the West Village of Manhattan, New York.
+They also own a home in the West Village of Manhattan, New York City.
 On August 8, 2017, Samberg's representative confirmed that Newsom and Samberg had become parents to their first child, a daughter.
-In February 2023, The Lonely Island's Jorma Taccone reported that the couple had a second child.
+In February 2023, Samberg's friend Jorma Taccone reported that the couple had a second child.